geotools/geotools/docs/user/library/main/collection.rst

 will be applied.

 For SQL data stores that support group by statements and are able to handle the aggregation function this visitor will be translated to raw SQL optimizing significantly is execution.
+In particular, the following conditions apply to JDBC data stores:

+* Aggregations and grouping on property names is support
+* Simple math expressions of the above are also supported (substract, add, multiply, divide)
+* Functions may be supported, or not, depending on the filter capabilities of the data store.
+At the time of writing only PostgreSQL supports a small set of functions (e.g., dateDifference, floor, ceil, string concatenation and the like).

 Here are the currently supported aggregate functions: